ValentinGuigon/fMRIPrep_QC/README.md

 # fMRIPrep_QC
-Guide to QC fMRI data preprocessed with fMRIPrep
+Follow the ppt for a guide to QC fMRI data preprocessed with fMRIPrep.
+Use the xls file to mark data quality.